Creative Industries (English, Media, Music, Drama and Writing)

 Our English and writing courses let you develop your own style of writing and explore facets of English language, literature and linguistics that fascinate you.
 And we give you industry insight through links with creative organisations.

-Our film and media courses let you to explore the culture of communication, and develop your own style of media production – while focusing on the skills and knowledge valued by employers.
+Our film, media and music courses let you to explore the culture of communication, and develop your own style of media production – while focusing on the skills and knowledge valued by employers.

 Pathway Progression